 Imagine the scene will you?
 The husband comes home and says I’ve bought a nice, big family car.
 It’s a Chevrolet with Jet-Smooth ride.
 He smiles as he turns the key and there is the unmistakable sound of a 409 cubic inch V8 producing 340 horsepower.

-Well that’s what this 1963 Chevrolet Impala Sport Coupe is equipped with.
+Well, that’s what this 1963 Chevrolet Impala SS Convertible is equipped with.
 That’s the great thing about these full-size cars.
 They could just have a six cylinder engine in them or a huge big block like this.

 1963 saw the widest range of Chevrolet’s so far in their history and the Impala was the most luxurious family car they had one offer.

 However, being a top-of-the-line Impala with a 409 makes this one very desirable car to own.
 A lot of fun too.
-With its Tuxedo Black paint (code 900) it’s sure to drawn a lot of attention!
+With its Ermine White paint (code 936) it’s sure to drawn a lot of attention!

 Pointed from and rear fender lines characterized 1963 big-car styling.
 Impalas had front fender side decorations, wider feature-line molding with and insert and leaping Impala in chrome circle emblem on the rear fenders.
 The only thing to give away this Impala was fitted with the largest engine Chevrolet had on offer that year was the 409 badges on the front fenders.